datopian/markdownbased/content/guides/create-simple-catalog-of-stuff.md

 Now let's create a data catalog of our Harry Potter characters!

-In the root of our vault, let's create a file called `Catalog` that's going to display a table with all our characters and their metadata.
+In the root of our vault, let's create a file called `Catalog` (but you can name it whatever you want) that's going to display a table with all our characters and their metadata.
 Inside it, we're going to write the following code block with a simple Dataview query:

 ````md
 ```dataview